215. Research Involving Prisoners

 When a fully convened IRB reviews a research project involving prisoners as participants, the IRB will satisfy the requirements for composition of the IRB as described in the Common Rule and these two additional requirements:

-- A majority of IRB members will not be associated with the prisons involved, apart from their membership on the IRB.
+- Most IRB members will not be associated with the prisons involved, apart from their membership on the IRB.

 - At least one member of the IRB will be a prisoner or a prisoner representative with appropriate background and experience to serve in that capacity.

 The University IRB uses a prisoner representative for review of all research involving prisoners.
-The prisoner representative is listed as an alternative IRB member who
+This includes initial review, continuing review, full-board modifications, and reportable unexpected or unanticipated problems.
+The prisoner representative is listed as an alternative IRB member who:

 - attends IRB meetings as a voting member when prisoner research is on the agenda for review by a convened IRB, and